• Skip to primary navigation

 Any chance of moist or hot air getting in increases the chances of the coffee hardening, and so eliminating any and all air as much as possible is the goal.
 Some instant coffee brands come in containers with a one-way valve that does not let air in.

-If your favorite brand happens to have this feature, stick with it because it will keep your coffee fresh longer.
+If your favorite brand happens to have this feature, stick with it because an airtight jar will keep your coffee fresh longer.

 Get our recommendations for the best containers to store coffee here.